ibm-cloud-docs/dr-automation-powervs/private-pod.md

 # Architecture for {{site.data.keyword.DR_full_notm}} in Client Location (Private Cloud)
 {: #arch-private-pod}

-{{site.data.keyword.DR_full}} automatically orchestrates disaster recovery for managed workloads from your data center (Client location).
-The infrastructure, compute, storage, and network are physically deployed at your location (Client location) and managed by IBM Cloud platform.
-DR automation is available only if your environment supports Geo-Redundant Storage (GRS), which replicates data across geographically separated sites.
-With GRS configured, the solution automatically triggers failover and recovery operations, reducing downtime and ensuring business continuity without manual intervention.
+{{site.data.keyword.DR_full}}, **DR automation**, orchestrates disaster recovery for workloads running in your data center (client location).
+Infrastructure resources, including compute, storage, and network, are deployed at the client location and managed by the IBM Cloud platform.

+DR automation requires Geo-Redundant Storage (GRS) to replicate data across geographically separated sites and automatically trigger failover and recovery operations, ensuring business continuity with minimal downtime.
 {: shortdesc}

-Explore the following sections to understand the {{site.data.keyword.DR_full_notm}} for client location architecture, features, hardware requirements, and network configurations.
+Explore the following sections to understand the **DR automation** for client location architecture, features, hardware requirements, and network configurations.

 ## Table of contents